tttor/ctrl-foundation/method/README.md

-      * (+) allows task-appropriate pre-structured policies, such as movement primitives to be integrated straightforwardly, imitation learning from an expert's demonstrations can be used to obtain an initial estimate for the policy parameters [58].
+      * (+) allows task-appropriate pre-structured policies, such as movement primitives to be integrated straightforwardly, imitation learning from an expert's demonstrations can be used to obtain an initial estimate for the policy parameters
+      * (+) directly optimize the quantity of interest while remaining stable under function approximation (given a sufficiently small learning rate)
       * (-) high variance (due to monte carlo method) in estimating the gradient
       * (-) tend to converge to a local optimal
+      * (-) sample inefficiency: since policy gradients are estimated from rollouts the variance is often extreme
   * `value-based` (value iteration)
     * pros and cons
       * (+) low variance; more stable performance